Eugloh/projectsetup/README.md

   - Organization and management functionality, including the ability to group, archive and delete projects.

-At its outset, the `projects` package creates a folder called */projects* in a user-specified location.
+At its outset, the `projectsetup` package creates a folder called */projects* in a user-specified location.
 This directory will contain all research projects created and maintained by the user.
 The */projects* folder will also contain a relational database of the